sasa1977/erlangelist/site/articles/phoenix_is_modular.md

 So essentially, our request handler is a function that takes a conn and transforms it.
 In particular, each function that takes two arguments (a conn and arbitrary options) is called a _plug_.
 Additionally, a plug can be a module that implements two functions `init/1` which provides the options, and `call/2` which takes a conn and options, and returns the transformed conn.

-Request handler can be implemented as a chain of such plugs, with the help of [Plug.Builder](http://hexdocs.pm/plug/Plug.Builder.html).
+Request handlers can be implemented as a chain of such plugs, with the help of [Plug.Builder](http://hexdocs.pm/plug/Plug.Builder.html).
 Since a plug is basically a function, your request handler boils down to a chain of functions threading the conn struct.
 Each function takes a conn, does it's own processing, and produces a transformed version of it.
 Then the next function in the chain is invoked to do its job.

 Each plug in the chain can do various tasks, such as logging (`Plug.Logger`), converting the input (for example `Plug.Head` which transforms a `HEAD` request into `GET`), or producing the output (e.g. `Plug.Static` which serves files from the disk).
 It is also easy to write your own plugs, for example to authenticate users, or to perform some other custom action.
 For example, for this site [I implemented a plug which counts visits, measures the processing time, and sends stats to graphite](https://github.com/sasa1977/erlangelist/blob/master/site/web/plugs/visit.ex).
 Typically, the last function in the chain will be the "core" handler which performs some request-specific processing, such as data manipulation, or some computation, and produces the response.